ankitects/anki-manual/src/deck-options.md

   a one-way sync.
 - **Save to all subdecks**.
 Like _Save_, but also assigns the selected preset to all subdecks of the currently selected deck.
+- **Optimize all presets**.
+When FSRS is enabled, this allows you to optimize parameters of all presets at once.

 Deck Options are not retroactive.
 For example, if you change an option that controls the delay after failing a card, cards that you failed prior to